Lessons learned about strengthening the supply chain, stimulating demand and improving the enabling environment.

-Strengthening supply chain:
+Strengthening the supply chain:

-Supply chain is about designing and introducing desirable and affordable sanitation products and services.
+The supply chain is about designing and introducing desirable and affordable sanitation products and services.
 The following learning notes have been published on this topic:

 If there is no demand, there is no selling, no matter how many sanitation products and services are available.
 The following document goes into this: